 This is a must-have guide for anyone involved in medical and scientific publishing.

-A print copy of the manual is on reserve at the UTHealth School of Public Health Library:
+Electronic copies of the manual are available through the UTHealth School of Public Health Library.

 AMA Style Insider is the official blog of the AMA Manual of Style and features quizzes, interviews, and ruminations on style, usage, and punctuation.
 Brought to you by The JAMA Network.